May 26, 2005

 [Update: The following has become section 13 of hep-th/0509163.]

-Last time I discussed how the functorial definition of a pp-bundle with pp-connection can locally be differentiated to yield morphisms between pp-algebroids.
+Last time I discussed how the functorial definition of a -bundle with -connection can locally be differentiated to yield morphisms between -algebroids.
 Now I think I have figured out the differential version of the transition law describing the transformation of these algebroid morphisms from one patch to the other.
-The result is a formalism that allows you to derive the infinitesimal cocylce relations of a nonabelian pp-gerbe with curving and connection, etc. using just a couple of elementary steps.
+The result is a formalism that allows you to derive the infinitesimal cocylce relations of a nonabelian -gerbe with curving and connection, etc. using just a couple of elementary steps.

 May 13, 2005